Chist-Sergey/P3000TGBOT/README.md

 TODO (in order):
 sync the bot to UTC+8
-limit max days based on month
-deny repeating requests on database writing separate the databases based on group chat id update this documentation look at the option to make a keyboard constructor docker-compose (on hold 'til I find a way to sign up) migrate to a database
+deny repeating requests on database writing separate the databases based on group chat id update this documentation docker-compose (on hold 'til I find a way to sign up) migrate to a database